Caldwell County and The Chisholm Trail

 The passage of years saw slight variations in this route, as some herds were driven up from the Rio Grande Valley and along the Gulf Coast.
 The Old Beef Trail ran from Gonzales through Harwood, east of Plum Creek, then north past the Mannix store.
 It crossed Plum Creek at the old Gonzales Crossing, then went through the Stokes Mesenheimer land, proceeding to Sea Willow.
 Here, the herd was held up while someone went in to Lockhart to fetch a cutter to pilot the herd through Lockhart and cut out cattle which did not belong.
 Some spring days saw five to six thousand head pass through Lockhart, leaving damaged gardens and broken fences in their wake.

-There were occasional stampedes, the most famous occuring in 1882 involving a herd from the King Ranch near the coast.
+There were occasional stampedes, the most famous occurring in 1882 involving a herd from the King Ranch near the coast.
 The herd, bedded down on Plum Creek east of Lockhart, stampeded during a slight storm and headed home.
 The cowboys spent several days regathering the herd which was scattered from Lockhart to Gonzales.

 The trail from Lockhart ran due north where it joined with another main trail near Lytton Springs.
 This trail, the San Antonio to Nacogdoches Trail, entered Caldwell County at the Old San Marcos crossing a few miles above present-day Martindale.